seongminnpark/villim-ios/Pods/SwiftDate/README.md

 Current version is compatible with:

-* Swift 3.1 (4.0.13 is the latest version compatibile with Swift 3)
+* Swift 4 or later
 * iOS 8 or later
 * macOS 10.10 or later
 * watchOS 2.0 or later